 Trans-Himalaya Karakoram Range

-The Trans-Himalaya, to the north of the Great Himalaya in the Ladakh region of Jammu and Kashmir, is India's most isolated and remote mountain range.
+The Trans-Himalaya, to the north of the Great Himalaya in the Union Territory of Ladakh, is India's most isolated and remote mountain range.
 It's made up of the Karakoram, Zanskar and Ladakh ranges.
 The craggy Karakoram Range is bounded by the Nubra Valley to the south, and extends north into the Gilgit-Baltistan region of Pakistan.
 This formidable, impenetrable mountain range is sometimes referred to as "the roof of the world."
 It has eight peaks over 24,600 feet in height and its elevation rarely falls below 18,045 feet.
 The tallest peak, K2, is located in disputed territory that's currently controlled by Pakistan.
 At 28,251 feet above sea level, it's the second highest mountain in the world.

 In India, the Karakoram's highest peak is Saltoro Kangri in the Saltoro mountain range, at 25,400 feet above sea level.
 The five peaks of Saser Kangri, in the Saser Muztagh range, are not far behind with the tallest having an elevation of 25,171 feet.
 Mamostong Kangri, in the remote Rimo Mustagh ranges around Siachen Glacier is 24,659 feet above sea level.
 The Karakoram Range is the most heavily glaciated part of the planet outside the polar regions.
 Mountaineers can access its Indian peaks from the Nubra Valley but permits must be obtained, as it's a sensitive border area.
+In October 2019, the Indian government announced that tourists can now visit Siachen Glacier (which is also the world's highest battlefield).
 Rimo Expeditions conducts trips.

 Trans-Himalaya Ladakh Range